 The benefit of this model is that we can now start optimising based on interactions.
 By placing the strongest weighting on the final touch point, we can assume that without this the user would not have found you at that sweet moment when they decided to convert, right?
 Well, not really.
 What about the first touch point?
 If that wasn’t present, then the user would never have discovered you and entered the conversion path.
 What’s to say that if your ad wasn’t there they wouldn’t have just clicked through organically?

 We have to admit that this model does take things a step further than the previous models we have run through.
 However, it lacks the ability to recognise the interaction which initially hooked in that customer – which arguably has just as much importance as the last.

-This model combines the best of Linear and Time Decay, Position-Based Attribution attributes 40% to the first and last touch point and the addition 20% across every touch point in between.
-Like such:
+This model combines the best of Linear and Time Decay, Position-Based attribution attributes 40% to the first and last touch point and the additional 20% across every touch point in between: